andrewcar/ticTacToe/README.md

-# ticTacToe
+# Tic Tac Toe
-Tic Tac Toe for the DUMBOTRON
+for the DUMBOTRON